rin1611/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-and-html5/add-placeholder-text-to-a-text-field.md

 # --description--

 Placeholder text is what is displayed in your `input` element before your user has inputted anything.
+New text.

 You can create placeholder text like so: